canonical-web-and-design/tutorials.ubuntu.com/tutorials/server/maas-kvm-pod/maas-kvm-pod.md

 ## Networking configuration
 Duration: 0:03

 It’s now time to update the networking configuration: we will add a new [bridge](https://help.ubuntu.com/community/NetworkConnectionBridge) and we will connect the second NIC (eth1) to it.
-Here is how `/etc/network/interfaces` would look like:
+Here is an example of how `/etc/network/interfaces` would look like:

 ```
 $ cat /etc/network/interfaces